dezzyboy/bitshares-core/programs/README.md

-# BitShares Programs
+# X4Trade Programs

-The bitshares programs are a collection of binaries to run the blockchain, interact with it or utilities.
+The X4Trade programs are a collection of binaries to run the blockchain, interact with it or utilities.

-The main program is the `witness_node`, used to run a bitshares block producer, API or plugin node.
+The main program is the `witness_node`, used to run a X4Trade block producer, API or plugin node.
 The second in importance is the `cli_wallet`, used to interact with the blockchain.
 This 2 programs are the most used by the community and updated by the developers, rest of the programs are utilities.

-Programs in here are part of the **bitshares-core** project and are maintained by the bitshares core team and contributors.
+Programs in here are part of the **X4Trade-core** project and are maintained by the X4Trade core team and contributors.

 # Available Programs